You are here

 - Code of Conduct

-When you signed your Release & Waiver, you confirmed that you read and understood the Student Code of Conduct.
-In summary, students traveling abroad are ambassadors for UMD, the University of Minnesota system and the U.S. Over the years, the majority of students have been excellent ambassadors.
+With your signature on the Release & Waiver document, (login to your UMD email account to view), you confirmed that you read and understood the Student Code of Conduct.
+In summary, when you travel abroad you're an ambassador for UMD, the University of Minnesota system, and the U.S. Over the years, the majority of students have been excellent ambassadors.
 Therefore, it is important to be aware that bad behavior abroad can have a damaging effect on UMD’s relations with other universities and other students in the program.

 Drugs & Alcohol